QEF/postqe/README.rst

 - Calculate the bare potential of the atoms.
 - Calculate the bare plus the Hartree potential
 - Calculate the bare + Hartree + exchange-correlation potential
+- Print the potentials as a text file for further postprocessing
-- 1D and 2D plots of the charge along certain directions/planes
+- 1D and 2D plots of the charge along certain directions/planes using Fourier interpolation
+- Calculate RGB factors